coder/docs/setup/kubernetes/k3s.md

 ## Step 1: Change the default SSH port

+If you enable Networking v2 after installing Coder (in `Manage > Admin > Infrastructure`), this step is not necessary to SSH into workspaces, as TURNS is used instead.

-To allow [SSH into workspaces](../../workspaces/ssh), you must change the host's default SSH port to free up port `22`.
+Otherwise, in order to allow [SSH into workspaces](../../workspaces/ssh), you must change the host's default SSH port to free up port `22`.
 You may also need to modify your firewall to accept incoming traffic from the alternative port (e.g., if you rename port `22` to `5522`, then your firewall must accept traffic from `5522`).

 > If you don't know how to change the SSH port in Linux, please review this
 > [guide from Linuxize](https://linuxize.com/post/how-to-change-ssh-port-in-linux/)